ayushnanda14/Sudoku_Solver/README.md

-#f)	Ideas for going beyond basic search strategies.
+# Ideas for going beyond basic search strategies.
 In my opinion, what we can do for optimising this sudoku problem is that, we can prioritize the cells of a state and fill the cell with the highest priority.
 With the priority going to the cell with the least number of possible values.